Newark Liberty International Airport: Reopened

 The airlines returned to Newark in February 1946, when it was reopened to commercial service.
 In 1948, the city of Newark leased the airport to the Port of New York Authority, now the Port Authority of New York and New Jersey.
 As part of the lease agreement, Port Authority took operational control of the airport and began investing heavily in capital improvements, including new hangars, a new terminal, and runway 4/22.

 On December 16, 1951, a Miami Airlines C-46 bound for Tampa, lost a cylinder on takeoff from runway 28 and crashed in Elizabeth, killing 56.
 On January 22, 1952, an American Airlines CV-240 crashed in Elizabeth while on approach to Runway 6, killing all 23 aboard and seven on the ground.
 On February 11, 1952, a National DC-6 crashed in Elizabeth following takeoff from runway 24, killing 29 of 63 on board and four on the ground.

-Much of Newark Airport's traffic shifted to Idlewild, today known as John F. Kennedy International Airport, after Newark was temporarily closed in February 1952; flights were shifted to LaGuardia Airport and Idlewild, which allowed for planes to takeoff and land over the water rather than over the densely populated areas surrounding Newark Airport.
-The airport remained closed in Newark until November 1952, with the introduction of new flight patterns that directed planes away from Elizabeth.
-The continued unpopularity and the New York area's growing air traffic led to searches for new airport sites.
+Following these accidents, Newark was temporarily closed in February 1952.
+Most of Newark Airport's traffic shifted to Idlewild, today known as John F. Kennedy International Airport, with the remaining traffic shifted to LaGuardia Airport.
+These moves allowed planes to takeoff and land over the water rather than over the densely populated areas surrounding Newark Airport.
+Newark remained closed until November 1952, with the introduction of new flight patterns and a new runway that directed planes away from Elizabeth.
+Additionally, Newark became the first airport to allow nighttime operations after installing runway lights for added safety.
+The airport's unpopularity and the New York area's growing air traffic led to searches for new airport sites.
 Port Authority's proposal to build a new airport at what is now the Great Swamp National Wildlife Refuge was defeated by local opposition.

+Rebuilt and expanded

 Through the early 1970s, Newark had a single terminal building located on the north side of the field by what is now Interstate 78.
 A new control tower opened in 1960, and the terminal was expanded from 26 to 32 gates in 1965.
 A $200 million expansion of the airport, which was to include three terminals, began in 1967 after three years of planning.
 In 1973, the airport was renamed Newark International Airport.
 Former Terminal A and present Terminal B opened in 1973, although some charter and international flights requiring customs clearance remained at the North Terminal.
 The main building of Terminal C was completed at the same time, but only metal framing work was completed for the terminal's satellites.
 It would lay dormant until the mid-1980s, when, for a brief time, the western third of the terminal was readied for international arrivals and used for People Express transcontinental flights.
 Terminal C was then completed, and opened in June 1988.